xertrov-work/xertrov-work.github.io/_posts/2015-05-10-broadcast-nonstandard-transactions.md

     <snip>
 ```

 Sweet, now all transactions are standard for our node.
 The next part is to relay transactions even when we can't validate the outputs they spend.
-When troubleshooting before I ran into [this error message](https://github.com/bitcoin/bitcoin/blob/23254131a3fdaeae9c50dafca6d0addbbf235820/src/rpcrawtransaction.cpp#L796) being thrown.
+When troubleshooting before I ran into [this error message](https://github.com/bitcoin/bitcoin/blob/23254131a3fdaeae9c50dafca6d0addbbf235820/src/rpcrawtransaction.cpp#L796) in `rpcrawtransaction.cpp sendrawtransaction()` being thrown.
 To avoid more debugging I figured the best thing to do was just rip the whole block of code out.
 That is to say this:

 ```
+Value sendrawtransaction(const Array& params, bool fHelp) {
 <snip>
     bool fHaveChain = existingCoins && existingCoins->nHeight < 1000000000;
     if (!fHaveMempool && !fHaveChain) {